 It’s easy to get stuck in a circle of negativity about not being able to do the things you want to do or go to the places you want to go.
 Break free from this pattern of needless and unhelpful reflection, and instead, consider what you can do to enrich your life.
 For instance, take up a new hobby, sign up for that online class you’ve been wanting to take, or start training for a 5K.
 Doing something positive and new will give you a sense of accomplishment and remind you that life is still good.

-Visit A Therapist
+Visit A Psychologist

 There’s no doubt that the last year has been difficult — and things still aren’t back to normal (and they may never be exactly as they were).
 If you’re having a hard time coping and it’s affecting your relationships, job, and overall quality of life, consider seeking help from a licensed clinical psychologist.
 At Blair Wellness Group of Beverly Hills, we offer comprehensive, confidential, concierge-style of care, and customized depression and anxiety treatment for clients in Los Angeles, Beverly Hills, West Hollywood, Bel Air, and the surrounding area.
 We can help you adjust your way of thinking and learn healthy coping mechanisms that will nurture positive mental health now, and for many years to come.
 Call today to schedule an appointment.